 When you find a way to save a large percentage of your income, this means you’ve taken control of the reins.
 You have goals and you have a purpose, and your money is no longer controlling your future.
 You are.

-4. Empowers You with Information
+4. Empowers You With Information

-According to a joint study from PwC US and the Global Financial Literacy Excellence Center (GFLEC) at the George Washington University, only 24% of millennials demonstrate basic financial literacy.
+According to a joint study from PwC US and the Global Financial Literacy Excellence Center (GFLEC) at George Washington University, only 24% of millennials demonstrate basic financial literacy.
 And, even with minimal knowledge of their own, only 27% had sought out professional financial advice.

 This is one area where even studying FIRE can leave you dramatically ahead.
-After all, pursuing FIRE or even reading about it forces empowers you with information about saving and investing for the long haul.
+After all, pursuing FIRE or even reading about it forces empower you with information about saving and investing for the long haul.

 For example, through FIRE you’ll randomly learn personal finance lessons like the 4% rule for retirement and how to create a budget.
 These are cornerstone concepts of the FIRE movement.

 You’re also forced to think about your income and your financial situation in a brand new way.
 This includes questions, like “How much are you actually earning?” and “How much interest are you paying toward debt every month?”